HomeDing/homeding.github.io/concepts/paper03.md

 ![Methods of Element implementations](elementapi.png.md) ???

-A detailled description of the common Element Interface can be found in [ElementInterface](ElementInterface.md).
+A detailed description of the common Element Interface can be found in [ElementInterface](ElementInterface.md).

 ## Actions